 This drink was first developed in Southern Europe.
 But the modern recipe exists since the 1980s in North America.
 Within a decade, latte taste drink became quite famous in the USA as well.
 The word derives from the Italian term ‘café latte’, which means milk coffee.

 To prepare the drink, you will need 8 ounces of boiled milk, one Espresso coffee shot, water, and sugar.
-High-pressure water is passed through the drink to make it more caffeinated.
-You can also paint on the top of the drink with the pouring of milk to make it look more attractive.
+In making late the high-pressure water is passed through the drink to make it more caffeinated.
+You can also paint on the top of the drink with the pouring of milk to make it look elegant and appealing

 Temperature